cssninjaStudio/tairo/.demo/content/documentation/20.layouts/sidebar.md

 ## Overview

 The sidebar layout is a double sided navigation layout.
-It has a sidebar with a list of menu links and a subsidebar with a list of submenu links.
+It has a sidebar with a list of items that can either be links or buttons, and customizable subsidebars that can be toggled based on the active item.

 ### Features

 ::doc-checklist
 ---
 items:
-  - Feature 1
+  - Solid app navigation
-  - Feature 2
+  - Customizable subsidebars
+  - Single or nested links
-  - Feature 3
+  - Responsive support
 ---
 ::